jaseva/github_follower_checker/README.md

   - `tkinter`
   - `matplotlib`
 - A **personal access token** from GitHub to authenticate your requests to the API.
+- An **API Key** from OpenAI to access GTP LLM models to summarize GitHub API requests.

 ### Installation